 Reporting and obligation to surrender emission allowances

-By 31 March each year, aircraft operators must report on their CO2 emissions for the previous year to the competent authority in the administering state (see 'One-stop shop').
-They then have until 30 April to surrender sufficient emission allowances to cover these CO2 emissions.
+By 31 March each year, aircraft operators must report on their CO2 emissions for the previous year to the competent authority in the administering state (see ‘One-stop shop’).
+They then have until 30 September to surrender sufficient emission allowances to cover these CO2 emissions.
 This is done in the emissions trading registry of the competent authority.
 Aircraft operators administered by Switzerland surrender their allowances/certificates in the Swiss EHR, while operators administered by a foreign authority do so in the Union Registry.

 One-stop shop

 In line with the 'one-stop shop' philosophy, aircraft operators who have obligations under both the Swiss and EU ETSs are only administered by one state.
 The competent authority in that state is responsible for all tasks related to the administration of the operator under both ETSs.
-This includes taking receipt of the annual emission reports, determining whether the operator has met its commitments and enforcing the operator's obligations.
+This includes taking receipt of the annual emission reports, reviewing whether the operator has met all its commitments and enforcing the operator’s obligations.

 Aircraft operators administered by Switzerland